-What is narcissistic supply?
+What is Narcissistic Supply?

-Narcissists require admiration, and if they don’t get it, they may react with rage, ridicule, mockery, or by humiliating their target.
+We know that narcissists require admiration, and if they don’t get it, they may react with rage, ridicule, mockery, or by humiliating their target.
 Narcissists are arrogant, and proud, and view others as insignificant or as competitors to conquer.
 They feel entitled and expect special treatment.

 Methods for obtaining supply

 Remember, narcissists don’t view people as unique individuals with their own needs, feelings, goals, or lives.
 To narcissists, people are simply props who play a supporting role in their lives.
 A narcissist’s only concern is what they can get from others or what others can do for them.
-They have difficulty emotionally bonding with others because their relationships are all about power, control, and the benefits that they can obtain from them.
+They have difficulty emotionally bonding with others because their relationships are all about power, control, and the benefits that they can obtain.

 Why do they need supply?

 Securing narcissistic supply keeps a narcissist’s false self working in an automatic cycle: project the false self, receive the supply, empower and strengthen the false self, repeat.

 The cycle repeats itself because it provides feelings of power, control, and importance.
 Narcissists thrive on these, feeling formidable, even omnipotent after obtaining supply.
 It leads to a “narcissistic high,” which potentially makes them more dangerous; you won’t be permitted to share your thoughts or feelings when your narcissist is on a high.
 They won’t take any challenge lightly and will go for the win at any cost to prove their supremacy.
 They’re not interested in what you have to say or how you feel.
 It’s all about them.